 By acquiring Belectric Solar & Battery at the beginning of 2017, innogy took a major step towards further expanding its capacities in the future market of power generation.
 With an installed capacity of 349 MW, we are currently building Australia's largest solar power plant.
 But we are also active in the rest of the world: we are constantly expanding our solar portfolio with projects in Canada, Germany, The Netherlands and many other countries.

 Zuidwester Wind Farm is one of the most powerful plants of its kind

 Zuidwester in the west of the Netherlands is a wind farm of superlatives.
 This farm directly on the Ijsselmeer, which innogy completed at the beginning of 2017, boasts the largest onshore facilities in the world at present.
 Each one of the 12 turbines replaces 50 turbines from the eighties.
 The new turbines are not only more efficient, but also significantly quieter than the older ones.
 The crucial factor: limited ground resources are utilised more efficiently due to the large scale, since the wind conditions are better higher up.
 At the top, a strong breeze blows for over 3,500 hours per year.
-The total capacity of the farm is 90 megawatts, which is equivalent to the amount needed to supply 80,000 households with green electricity for a year.
+The new plants have been running since the beginning of 2017 and provide climate-friendly electricity, which is sufficient to supply around 80,000 households every year.

 Better results with fewer turbines

 One Zuidwester wind turbine with a generation capacity of 7,500 kW could theoretically supply up to 7,500 households with electricity for a whole year.